 hours per week

 in year one

 The first year is the foundation (propaedeutic) year

-The basis of year one is equipping you with enough skills to steer an organisation in the right direction.
-For starters, you will learn how to register financial data to create annual reports for large companies.
-But what about setting up a marketing plan or analysing a business in terms of its liquidity and solvability?
-To a prospective IBMS student this will sound like music in your ears.
-But bear in mind that year one will entail a lot more than business introductory courses and statistics.
-We also have English courses that train your debating skills, business administration and English writing.
-All theory and no practice then?
+Year one is all about equipping you with the skills to steer an organisation in the right direction.
+For starters, you’ll learn how to register financial data to create annual reports for large companies.
+But what about setting up a marketing plan, or analysing a business’s liquidity and solvability?
+Year one will feature a lot more than business introductory courses and statistics.
+We also offer English courses to polish your debating skills, business administration and writing skills.
+All theory and no practice?
 Of course not.
-We have two main projects in the first year.
-One of which is called the Business Game.
-Much as the name suggests, this computer game will train you to run a fictitious business.
+We have two main projects in year one.
+One of which is the Business Game, a computer based game that will train you to run a fictitious business.
 What revenue models could you use to turn a conservative industry upside down?
 How do you manage a so-called lean start-up with minimum expense and maximum revenue?
-On top of all this, year one also has a project in which students will create an international marketing plan.
-You could be writing a business strategy to introduce a Chinese beer in the Netherlands.
+You’ll also create an international marketing plan.
+You could be writing a business strategy to introduce a Chinese beer in the Netherlands, for example.

 |Introduction to Market Research|

 |English Business Communication A|